At least 36 dead on Maui as fires burn through Hawaii, county reports

 “We’re hoping for the best,” he said, “but we’re pretty sure it’s gone.”

-President Joe Biden said he’d ordered all available federal assets to help with the response.
-He said the Hawaii National Guard had mobilized Chinook helicopters to help with fire suppression as well as search and rescue efforts on Maui.
+President Joe Biden ordered all available federal assets to help with the response.
+He said the Hawaii National Guard had mobilized helicopters to help with fire suppression as well as search-and-rescue efforts.

 “Our prayers are with those who have seen their homes, businesses and communities destroyed,” Biden said in a statement.

-Former President Barack Obama, who was born in Hawaii, said on social media that it’s tough to see some of the images coming out of a place that is so special to many.
+Gov. Josh Green cut short a trip and planned to return Wednesday evening.
+In his absence, acting Gov. Sylvia Luke issued an emergency proclamation and urged tourists to stay away.

-Alan Dickar, who owns a poster gallery and three houses in Lahaina, said most tourists who come to Maui visit Front Street.
+Alan Dickar, who owns a poster gallery and three houses in Lahaina, bemoaned the loss of so much in the town and to him personally.

 The Associated Press contributed to this report.